Strand Bar bombing: Bombing

 The Strand Bar was in the Short Strand, a small Catholic enclave in the mainly-Protestant East Belfast.
-At 8:12pm on 12 April, UVF members threw an improvised bomb into the crowded pub.
+At 8:12pm on 12 April, RHC members threw an improvised bomb into the crowded pub.
 They stuck a wooden plank through the door handle to prevent anyone escaping, and witnesses said the bombers laughed and jeered as they did so, before speeding off in a car.
 One man threw a stool through the glass door of the pub but was unable to escape before the bomb exploded.
-The blast killed four women and a man outright, and another man died of his wounds a week later.
+The blast killed four women and one man outright, and another man died of his wounds a week later.

 Victims

-The victims were all local Catholic civilians: Mary McAleavy (57), Elizabeth Carson (64), Marie Bennett (42), Agnes McAnoy (62), Arthur Penn (33) and Michael Mulligan (33).
+The victims were all local Catholic civilians: Mary McAleavy (57), Elizabeth Carson (64), Marie Bennett (42), Agnes McAnoy (62), Arthur Penn (32) and Michael Mulligan (33).
 Mary McAleavey was a mother to 11 children, Marie Bennett left behind seven children and Arthur Penn was a father of three children, Elizabeth Carson's husband William Carson lost an arm in the blast.